rust-lang/rust/text/0517-io-os-reform.md

   actual reads or writes, and data is lost when an error occurs after some (but not all) operations have completed.

+  The proposed strategy for `Reader` operations is to (1) separate out various deserialization methods into a distinct framework, (2) *never* have the internal `read` implementations loop on errors, (3) cut down on the number of non-atomic read operations and (4) move the remaining operations to a different trait.

-  The proposed strategy for `Reader` operations is to return the already-read data together with an error.
-For writers, the main change is to make `write` only perform a single underlying write (returning the number of bytes written on success), and provide a separate `write_all` method.
+  For writers, the main
+  change is to make `write` only perform a single underlying write (returning the number of bytes written on success), and provide a separate `write_all` method.